 Can You Do Defensive Driving For Running A Stop Sign?

 Tickets for most minor moving violations (like running a stop sign) can be dismissed with the successful completion of a defensive driving course.
-Non-moving violations, things like seat belt citations or tickets for expired registration or driving without insurance cannot.
+However, non-moving violations, things like seat belt citations or tickets for expired registration or driving without insurance, cannot.